Saka284/Saka284/README.md

 ###

-<p align="center">I am a passionate web developer focused on creating clean, intuitive, and user-friendly digital experiences.
+<p align="left">I am a passionate web developer focused on creating clean, intuitive, and user-friendly digital experiences.
 I have been actively involved in building various web solutions, from academic admission platforms to public data dashboards, and I am always looking for opportunities to gain more practical experience.
 I am driven by a strong commitment to continuous learning and growth.
 Whether it is refining UI/UX principles, planning system architectures, or finding new ways to present complex data effectively, I am always eager to take on new challenges and expand my skills in web development.</p>

 ###